 Accessibility features on this site

-A number of accessibility features have been implemented throughout the Elections ACT website to make the website more accessible to people with disabilities.
+A number of accessibility features have been implemented throughout this website to make the site more accessible to people with disabilities.

 All fonts on the site use relative font sizing rather than fixed font sizing.
-If you have difficulty reading the text on a Web page it is possible to change the size using your Web browser.
-Follow the instructions below that matches the Web browser you are using:
+If you have difficulty reading the text on a web page it is possible to change the size using your web browser - refer to the help for the particular browser you are using.

 Adobe PDF document format